i-love-flamingo/flamingo-commerce/sourcing/Readme.md

 - synergies regarding the complete order
   (e.g. source the order from a warehouse where most of the items are available)
-- delivery time (if time is more important than cost - then picking the source location that can delivery the fastest) ...
+- delivery time (if time is more important than cost - then picking the source location that can deliver the fastest) ...

 ## Typical Use cases in e-commerce